MhmoudGit/MhmoudGit/README.md

 ## About
 - 👋 Hi, I’m @MhmoudGit
-- 👀 I’m a Frontend web development interested in Data Science
+- 👀 I’m a web developer interested in Data Science
-- 🌱 I’m currently learning Data Analysis using Python
 - 📫 How to reach me mahmoud.a.a.y18@gmail.com

 <div>